SimonSays-PM4/simon-says/documentation/retype/README.md

 retype start
 ```

+1. Retype lists your documentation based on the folder structure
+2. You can run Retype locally to see your documentation
+3. When changes are merged onto the main branch, the documentation will be automatically updated

+---
-Further documentation to retype can be found [here](https://retype.com/)
+Further documentation to retype can be found [here](https://retype.com/).